agentbigman/Agentbigman.github.io/resume.md

 _July, 2011 - November, 2011_ (Javascript Programmer)

-Printfriendly has a browser plugins and extensions that make a page more readable.
+Printfriendly is a set of browser plugins and extensions that make a page more readable.
 I optimized their page parsing algorithm and made it work on sites with non-standard layouts.
-I also added internationalization to the script and wrote plugins/extensions for Wordpress, Blogger and Chrome.
+I also added internationalization to the script and wrote plugins for Wordpress and Blogger platforms, and extensions for Chrome and Firefox browsers.

 ------------------